Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 For a multi-unit, manage this feature via the main unit to apply the settings to all sub-units.
 Alternatively, configure the settings for a specific sub-unit.
 Click the main unit or the specific sub-unit.

-5. In the left-side menu, click Automation, then select Auto tasks.
+5. In the left-side menu, click Automation, then select Auto-tasks.

-6. Click New.
+6. Click Create auto-task.

 7. Enter the relevant information.

-Edit or delete an auto task
+Edit or delete an auto-task

-If you want to remove the auto task but keep its template for future use, simply delete the auto task as described below.
+If you want to remove the auto-task but keep its template for future use, simply delete the auto-task as described below.

-Step by step:
+Step by step

 1. Sign in to your Guesty account.